DmitrijsNau/Cse312Project/README.md

 10. Verify that this new pet appears in the search results of the first browser without refreshing.
 11. Register another pet with a random name, bio, and breed under 20 characters.
+    This string cannot be the same as before.
 Do not set a publication date to this pet.
-12. Verify that this new pet does NOT appear in the search results of the first browser.
+13. Verify that this new pet does NOT appear in the search results of the first browser.

 ## Development Rules to Follow: